ElektraInitiative/libelektra/doc/decisions/1_in_discussion/copy_on_write.md

 One of Elektra's core goals is low memory usage.
 Currently, there are many places within Elektra where keys and keysets are duplicated and copied around.
-Most of those copied keys are never modified.
+Most of those copied keys are never modified, but are required to be detached from the lifetime of the original instance.
 We want to introduce an in-memory copy-on-write mechanism to lower our memory usage.

 In the near future, Elektra will also gain facilities for [change tracking](../0_drafts/change_tracking.md) and session recording, both of which will potentially again duplicate keys.